The right blogging tools can make or break your blog-based business.

 9. Can I Rank?

 Can I Rank? is one of the most exciting new blogging tools I’ve discovered this year.
-At the core of their product, is an AI-powered software engine that gives you actionable advice for how to improve your blog’s SEO rankings, get more traffic and even gather the best blog post ideas to pursue based on your existing content—and which opportunities will provide the most potential traffic value in the months to come.
+At the core of their product, is an AI-powered software engine that gives you actionable blogging tips and advice for how to improve your blog’s SEO rankings, get more traffic and even gather the best blog post ideas to pursue based on your existing content—and which opportunities will provide the most potential traffic value in the months to come.

 Beyond just the SEO-focused recommendations you’ll get from Can I Rank?, their platform gives you detailed DIY instructions for how to best implement their advice—or the opportunity to delegate the task to an SEO consultant within their network.
 It’s pure genius, and I’ve already discovered several high-impact content opportunities I’m capitalizing on for my blog, so I recommend every serious blogger to give them a try.